intuition-dev/mbCLIx/lazyLoading/readme.md

 So you see how you need to optimize both, ui-loading and data-loading to insure user experiences high performance.

-PS; If you have a webpack application that you are considering improving, you can reach out to me at www.MetaBake.NET.
+<i>ps: If you have a webpack application that you are considering improving, you can reach out to me at www.MetaBake.NET</i>.